riflowth/riflowth/README.md

 Working as a Fullstack Developer & Software Developer at **Vectier**, a non-profit/profit organisation of our teammate.

 ```
 I'm interested in CODING.
-I believe CODING can change the WOLRD. 🌎
+I believe CODING can change the WORLD. 🌎
 ```

 I am currently working on something cool. :octocat: